 If the device can ping the UISP hostname but it cannot connect anyway, please send us the output of these tests as well as support info of the device and your UISP.
 In order to send those files please follow the guide above.

 My devices' connections are flapping

-- How to verify if it's a network issue: SSH into one of the flapping devices and run at least one hour long ping pointed to the hostname of the UISP server.
-Save the ping's outcome and check if there is any packet loss and/or latency over 400ms.
+ping -q -w 3600 your hostname here > /tmp/ping_result.txt &Please note that this command will run for an hour in the background.
+You need to wait before the ping's output will be saved in the ping_result.txt file located in /tmp folder.
+After the hour please check if there is any packet loss and/or latency over 400ms.
 If there is any packet loss or high latency then the flapping is caused by the network instability.
 For the UISP Cloud instances, please contact us as described in the Overview of this article, and in the Description let us know where the flapping devices are located (the country is sufficient).

-- How to verify if it's an overload issue: Check both the UISP server and the device for CPU and RAM load.
+- How to verify if it's an overload issue: Check both the UISP console and the device for CPU and RAM load.
 For the UISP Cloud instances, please contact us as described in the Overview of this article, and in the Description let us know we need to check the load on the server.
 The device can be checked with the

 It is also possible that the restart of the UISP will help.
 For self-hosted UISP instances, the restart can be done via CLI command, and for UISP Cloud users, there is an option to visit the UISP Cloud Access Portal and click on the restart button at the bottom of the screen.